qucontrol/krotov/README.rst

     $ pip install krotov[dev,extras]

-to install additional development dependencies.
+to install additional development dependencies, including packages required to run the example notebooks.

 **Note: the latest released version is a placeholder release that is non-functional**